 Using the HTML widget is my preferred method to add scripts because it’s a default feature of Elementor.
 You are not required to install any additional plugins.

-First, navigate to the page you would like to edit and click on Edit with Elementor.
+First, navigate to the page you want to edit and click on Edit with Elementor.

 Once updated, revisit the page and verify that the script is executing as expected.

-Alternatively, using the Essential Addons plugin, you can use their built-in feature to inject scripts to any page.
+Alternatively, using the Essential Addons plugin, you can inject scripts to any page with their built-in feature.

 Method #2: Add Scripts with a Plugin

 The Essential Addons plugin for Elementor is a viral plugin used by many.